Yimby Tumbler Composter: My Experience Using It

 The composter comes completely disassembled.
 Even though the instructions include illustrations, they’re quite vague as to which parts actually go together.
 You also have 56 screws with self-locking washers to place.

-Chad had to play around for a while to figure out how to attach the first panel piece, but once he did, the rest was much easier.
+My husband had to play around for a while to figure out how to attach the first panel piece, but once he did, the rest was much easier.
 I helped steady the bin as he did the final screw tightenings.
 (I’m helpful like that.)

 From start to finish, assembly took about 2 hours.